studioraketa/react-scrollable-css/README.md

 # react-scrollable-css

-This package provides a component that tracks the scroll position of an element and provides calculations, related to browser scroll.
+This package provides a component that tracks the scroll position of an element and provides calculations, related to the browser scroll.
 These can be used to connect CSS properties to the scroll and create playful animations.

 ## Installation